-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
+The preparation of financial statements in conformity the cash basis of accounting requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
 Actual results could differ from the estimated amounts.

 Inventory

 Inventory is stated at the lower of cost or market determined by the first-in, first-out method.